r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/vm.md

 > "Create a snapshot (or keep a backup of downloaded archive) before first
 > booting and working with this VM, so that you can reset quickly after the
 > OS trial expires)."

+It has been reported that after the 90-day limit expires, the machine automatically shuts down after 1 hour of use, but it is non-trivial to see the reason when using it via SSH or RDP.
+If you experience similar problems, it is worth checking that the machine license has not expired.

 ## References